Sher-Chowdhury/reaact-demo-app/113-nextjs/02-nextjs-hello-world/README.md

 // this is the exported component.
 // Since this is also the "default" react component, this is the first component that gets
-// executed when a user visits the homepage export default function HomePage() {
+// executed when a user visits the homepage
+// We named this component "HomePage", however you can give it any name you want, it doesnt matter.
+// The only thing that's important is that it's set as the default export, as mentioned here - https://nextjs.org/learn/basics/navigate-between-pages/pages-in-nextjs export default function HomePage() {
     const names = ['Ada Lovelace', 'Grace Hopper', 'Margaret Hamilton'];